The Trust School Improvement Model – 2020/2021

 Audit and Analyse: Key Performance Indicators

-Five performance priorities have been adopted to provide a clear line of sight on the quality of education overall academy performance:
+The following performance standards have been adopted to provide a clear line of sight on the quality of education/curriculum and overall academy performance:

 Plan and Implement